Edizhanssy/Finite-Cell-Method-1D/README.md

                       Figure 2: the solution from my python code

-Matlab Model's solution:
+MATLAB Model's solution:

 ![ModelResult](https://github.com/Edizhanssy/Finite-Cell-Method-1D/assets/128889535/187777a7-6998-4625-8de2-f89f9209c3c3)

                       Figure 3: the solution from my the MATLAB model that I created

 Note: As you can see the even though the behaviour of the solutions are very close to each other the values are higher then the reference solution.
 I am still working on this issue to solve the problem.
-However, since it is an linear-static analysis the behaviour that we get from both Matlab and Python codes validates my approach.
-Possible issue can be the fact that the parameters could have difference between the reference solution and my model which is not the expected thing.
+However, since it is an linear-static analysis, the behaviour that we get from both MATLAB and Python codes validates my approach compared to reference solution.
+Possible issue can be the fact that the model has some differences between them in terms of boundary conditions or properties even though the model in the both MATLAB and python codes are constructed very carefully.

 # References: